South Asian Canadians in British Columbia: Population

 South Asian settlement in British Columbia began in the late 19th century; by 1901, there were upwards of 100 who had entered the province.
-This number grew rapidly and peaked at 5,209 in 1908 before declining to around 1,000 in 1921 and later stagnating through to the early 1950s.
+This number grew rapidly and peaked at 5,179 in 1908 before declining to around 1,000 in 1921 and later stagnating through to the early 1950s.
 Prior to the elimination of racial restrictions to Canada in 1961, the South Asian population in British Columbia had grown to approximately 4,530.

 According to the 2021 Canadian census, the South Asian Canadian population in British Columbia stood at 473,970 persons, accounting for just over 9.6% of the total provincial population.
 The growth of the population is primarily attributed to sustained invitations of immigration from South Asian nations.
 The vast majority of South Asian immigrants who immigrate to and reside in British Columbia trace their roots to the Punjab region of India and Pakistan; the province has the largest Punjabi population in Canada.
-According to a 2011 study conducted by Statistics Canada British Columbians from South Asia will grow to between 508,000 and 684,000 by 2036 or 10% to 11.1% of the provincial population overall.
+According to a 2022 study conducted by Statistics Canada, British Columbians with South Asian ancestry will grow to between 807,000 and 1.1 million by 2041 or 13.4 to 14.7 percent of the provincial population overall.